noahsug/fast-replace/README.md

 ```

 ## Examples
-Replace all occurrences of "foo" with "bar" recursively starting from the current directory:
+Replace all occurrences of `foo` with `bar` recursively starting from the current directory:
 ```
 fast-replace 'foo' 'bar'
 ```